gbdev/pandocs/content/Rendering.md

 Game Boy graphics are also called *2bpp*, 2 bits per pixel.
 These color IDs are then associated with a *palette*.

-A palettes consists in a array of colors, 4 in the Game Boy's case.
+A palette consists in a array of colors, 4 in the Game Boy's case.
 Palettes are stored differently in monoschrome and color versions of the console.
 When applied to a tile, each color ID is used as an index to select the color in the palette array, which then gets sent to the LCD.

-Modifying palettes enables effects such as quickly flashing some graphics (damage, invunerability, thunderstorm, etc.), fading the screen, "palette swaps", and more.
+Modifying palettes enables graphical effects such as quickly flashing some graphics (damage, invulnerability, thunderstorm, etc.), fading the screen, "palette swaps", and more.

 ## Layers